The QATSPY Golfer’s Sports Page: Golf Swing Tips

 By: Charles W. Boatright

 Yogi Berra had a library of quotes called Yogi-isms.
 These actually made you stop and think, or in my case rethink.
 Good quotes often do just that, cause us to stop and look at our approach to life and in this case golf.
-I used three of the following Yogi-isms to help me take the classic baseball or softball-type swings from the batter’s box to the tee box to develop more power for the golfer’s Smash Factor.
+I used three of the following Yogi-isms to help me take the classic baseball-style golf swing from the batter’s box to the tee box to develop more power to increase the golfer’s Smash Factor.